How to Install Odoo on Ubuntu

 Step 8: Enable Multiprocessing (Optional)

 Odoo works in multithreading mode by default.
-Change the server to the multiprocessing mode before deployment to better use system resources and ensure stability.
+Change the server to multiprocessing mode before deployment to better use system resources and ensure stability.

 The number of CPUs helps approximate the number of workers: